geekyinsights/technical-writing/pages/refactor/index.md

 params = [param_1, param_2, param_3, param_4]
 ```

-We creae a function to run the model , export the images, and save each model file.
+You can now a function to run the model, export the images, and save each model file.

-To do this we start with using [make_pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html) This lets you run the preprocessing and the model together in one line of code.
-It will step through to process the data thenm it will run the model.
+To do this you start with using [make_pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html) This let's you run the preprocessing and the model together in one line of code.
+It will step through to process the data then it will run the model.

 ```py
 # run regressor